 1 cup sugar

-Start with egg whites at room temperature and mix in vanilla, cream of tartar and a dash of salt.
+Using a stand mixer, start with egg whites at room temperature and mix in vanilla, cream of tartar and a dash of salt.
 Begin beating to a soft peak and gradually add sugar, beating until very stiff peaks form and the sugar is dissolved.
 The meringue will be glossy.

 Cover your baking sheet with plain ungreased brown paper.
 Using a 9-inch round cake pan as a guide, draw circles on your paper.
 Spread meringue evenly over the circles.
 Using the back of your spoon, begin shaping into shells.
 The bottom should be about 1/2 inch thick and the sides about 1 3/4 inches high.